Apple may bring adaptive transparency to original AirPods Pro - NewsBreak

 AppleInsider is supported by its audience and may earn commission as an Amazon Associate and affiliate partner on qualifying purchases.
 These affiliate partnerships do not influence our editorial content. — Save up to $400 on a wide selection of Apple products this week at Amazon, as the e-commerce giant gears up for itsPrime Early Access Sale.

-Apple SIM for iPad cannot be used to activate cellular plans anymore
+iPhone 14 panel orders down 38% vs. iPhone 13, iPhone 14 Pro Max production strong

-AppleInsider is supported by its audience and may earn commission as an Amazon Associate and affiliate partner on qualifying purchases.
-These affiliate partnerships do not influence our editorial content. — Owners of cellulariPads are no longer able to use a supplied Apple SIM to activate a data plan for their tablet, forcing users to either use a different physical SIM or move to eSIM.
+We’ve heard quite a bit about how the iPhone 14 Pro models are selling better than the rest of the iPhone 14 lineup.
+Now, Display Supply Chain Consultants analyst Ross Young has some additional data, this time focused on iPhone 14 and iPhone 14 Pro shipments in comparison to last year’s iPhone 13 lineup.

-iPhone 14, Apple Watch Ultra, AirPods Pro and more - Apple's September 2022 in review
+Apple event 2022: iPhone 14, Apple Watch Ultra, new AirPods Pro unveiled

-September is always Apple's busiest month, and this time it shook up the Apple Watch, showed the world how the notch should be done, and left last year's processor in the iPhone 14.
-Apple has come a long way since Steve Jobs would name a product by picking from a...
+On Wednesday, Apple unveiled its latest smartphone, the iPhone 14, during its annual September event from its California headquarters.

 Apple Insider